yobgob/too-many-hooks/README.md

 ## Contributing

 Pick a ticket from the GitHub project's issues and drop a comment to have it assigned to you.
-Make sure branch names are descriptive and commit messages are valuable.
+Make sure branch names are descriptive and commit messages are valuable and in the imperative mood.
 When a change is ready, simply open a PR and make sure to link it to the issue it references.

+Note that all PRs will be squashed, so PR titles must also adhere to the commit message rules.
+Ensure they are descriptive, concise, and in the imperative mood.
+For example: "Add useFlag hook" rather than "New hook" or "Added useFlag hook".
+The title will be the commit message that remains in the `main` history, it is important they are well-written.

 ### Structure